Combining nonprofit payment processing with modern donation forms: Security measures and best practices

 If a payment processor is a company that handles the behind-the-scenes work, a payment gateway is the entry point for online transactions, facilitating a smooth experience.
 It collects all the necessary customer data, ensures everything's kosher, and then transfers donor and card information to the payment processor.

-So, if you want to take advantage of the funds in your donors’ digital wallets, you’ll need a payment gateway to collect and encrypt their payment information and route it to the payment processor.
+So, if you want to take advantage of the funds in your donors' digital wallets, you'll need a payment gateway to collect and encrypt their payment information and route it to the nonprofit payment processing tool.
 The payment processor informs the bank that it's ok to hand over the cash.
-It’s all a beautiful symphony, really.
+It's all a beautiful symphony, really.

 A digital wallet, also known as an electronic wallet or e-wallet, is an online service or application that lets you pay for things online.
-Since it stores all your banking info, there’s no need to reach for your physical wallet.
-Nonprofit donors use their digital wallets to make donations, join membership programs, or buy tickets to an event.
+Since it stores all your banking info, there's no need to reach for your physical wallet.
+Nonprofit donors digital wallet payments to make donations, join membership programs, or buy tickets to an event.
 Examples of digital wallets include Apple Pay, Google Pay, or PayPal.

 While you can tour the US Mint to see exactly how your cash gets made, the same isn't true for digital payment tools.
 If you're feeling mighty suspicious of all this newfangled technology—and we get it, we relate to Abe Simpson, too—here's a quick play-by-play: "How do payment processors work?"